Alex92rus/LFU/readme.md

 ### Sorting

-The frequencies are sorted in the doubly linked list which nodes are mapped as keys in the key_doubly_list_map: dictionary.
+The frequencies in the doubly linked list are in a sorted ascending order.
+The frequency nodes of that list are mapped as keys in the key_doubly_list_map: dictionary.
 Efficient sorting can be achieved on the frequencies because at **every addition of a unit to a frequency we have to spend O(1) operations**.
 Therefore, our sorting complexity is split across all the calls of the retrieve method.